Posts Tagged ‘Halloween’

 “That’s right!”
 The woman said, pleasantly surprised.

-“And she was in Touch of Fear!”
+“And she was in Touch of Evil!”
 Victoria added enthusiastically.

 “The Orson Wells classic.”
 The woman said, then pointing at Victoria, she said to Dan.
 “That’s a smart girl you have there.”